HopkinsIDD/juba-sars-cov-2-serosurvey/README.md

-# Code and Data for _Seroprevalence of anti-SARS-CoV-2 IgG antibodies in Juba, South Sudan: a population-based study_
+# Code and Data for _Seroprevalence of Severe Acute Respiratory Syndrome Coronavirus 2 IgG in Juba, South Sudan, 2020_